interledger-deprecated/ilp-plugin-tests/README.md

 ## Usage

-To use Ilp-Plugin Tests, just write a module that exports the plugin constructor (as `.plugin`), and exports a list of 2 options (as `.opts`).
+To use Ilp-Plugin Tests, just write a module that exports the plugin constructor (as `.plugin`), a list of 2 options objects (as `.opts`), and a timeout for payments to go through (as `.timeout`).
 This list of options should contain options in the form:

 ```js
 {